PagerDuty/pdagent-integrations/README.md

 ## Developing

-See the Agent project at https://github.com/PagerDuty/pdagent for setup instructions for Pydev, Scons and Vagrant.
+See the Agent project at https://github.com/PagerDuty/pdagent for setup instructions for Pydev, IntelliJ IDEA, Scons and Vagrant.

 See the file `zabbix-testing.txt` for Zabbix build and test instructions.